May 27th, 2013 by Paul

 Frozen Endzone (PC, Mac, Linux)

 This is a brand new tactical future-sports game!
 See the official site for more info.
 Our anticipated launch date is sometime in 2014, with a pre-order beta coming earlier.

 Frozen Synapse (iPad)

 This has been released on the App Store!
-We are working on updates and improving the server.
+We are working on updates.